ardafazla/ardafazla.github.io/_pages/about.md

 and optimization**.
 I specifically focus on time-series modeling and prediction under adversarial and nonstationary environments.
 As real-life time series often contain irregular patterns interchanging with time, I have had success with building context-aware models through combining multiple deep-learning, tree-based and statistical models.
-Throughout my research, I have introduced novel ensemble models by utilizing different techniques, such as the joint optimization of state-space models, solving a weight optimization problem that minimizes a specific loss function, and jointly training multiple models by integrating correlation through back-propagation. **All of these works have been recognized by highly respected journals (IEEE Transactions and Elsevier).**
+Throughout my research, I have introduced novel ensemble models by utilizing different techniques, such as joint optimizing state-space models, solving a weight optimization problem that minimizes a specific loss function, and jointly training multiple models by integrating correlation through back-propagation. **All of these works have been recognized by highly respected journals (IEEE Transactions and Elsevier).**